The Mystery of Living Water and Blood in Scripture: Symbolism and Fulfillment

 Introduction

 There is an interesting correlation in scripture between water and blood.
 We read, “This is He who came by water and blood—Jesus Christ; not only by water, but by water and blood” (1 John 5:6, NKJV).[i]
-Water and blood.
-Together, these are a mystery.
+Water and blood, together, are a mystery.
 Let us discover their significance.

 We first see this correlation in the ten plagues in Egypt, as it is written, “The water which you take from the river will become blood on the dry land” (Exodus 4:9).
 Later, during the Exodus, we see water and blood associated with the Mosaic Covenant.
 We read, “Yes, I swore an oath to you and entered into a covenant with you [Israel], and you became Mine, says the Lord God.
 Then I washed you in water; yes, I thoroughly washed off your blood, and I anointed you with oil” (Ezekiel 16:8-9).

-As part of the covenant, the Lord prescribed a priestly ritual for cleansing and purifying lepers and their homes.
+The Lord prescribed a priestly ritual for cleansing and purifying lepers and their homes as part of the covenant.
 It is written, “As for the living bird, he [the priest] shall take it, the cedar wood and the scarlet and the hyssop, and dip them and the living bird in the blood of the bird that was killed over the running water” (Leviticus 14:6).

-Interestingly, in the Talmud and other writings of the sages, they refer to leprosy as “the redeemer’s disease”[ii] and referenced by name, the future Messiah as “the leper of the house of Rebbi (chivara devei Rebbi).”
-In support, they cite Isaiah, where it reads, “Surely He has borne our griefs and carried our sorrows; Yet we esteemed Him stricken, Smitten by God, and afflicted” (Isaiah 53:4).[iii]
+Interestingly, in the Talmud and other writings of the sages, they refer to leprosy as “the redeemer’s disease”[ii] and reference, by name, the future Messiah as “the leper of the house of Rebbi (chivara devei Rebbi).”
+In support, they cite Isaiah, which reads, “Surely He has borne our griefs and carried our sorrows; Yet we esteemed Him stricken, Smitten by God, and afflicted” (Isaiah 53:4).[iii]

 Lastly, we see water and blood connected to the fulfillment of the New Covenant.
 Yeshua washed the feet of His disciples with water.
 He then officiated the New Covenant with wine—the symbol of blood He would soon shed on the cross.
 As it is written, “One of the soldiers pierced His side with a spear, and immediately blood and water came out” (John 19:34).